Ali Sami Yen Sports Complex

 Ali Sami Yen Sports Complex or Ali Sami Yen Spor Kompleksi is a multi-purpose sports complex in the Şişli district of Istanbul, Turkey.
 It is owned by Galatasaray SK.
 The complex covers an area of approximately 120,000 sqm.

 Construction

 Phase 1

-The home ground of Galatasaray is the Nef Stadium in the Aslantepe quarter near Maslak financial district in Şişli.
+The home ground of Galatasaray is the Rams Global Stadium in the Aslantepe quarter near Maslak financial district in Şişli.
 The stadium, which was opened on January 15, 2011, has a capacity of 52,223 seats, making it the largest private stadium owned by a club in Turkey.